-Woodies It's the beginning, spirits are high and the evening is young.
+Three Horseshoes Avoid lingering too long.
+A townie pub covered in cricket memorabilia whose inhabitants tend not to look too kindly on pissed student types.
+Luckily the Shoes Woodies It's the beginning, spirits are high and the evening is young.
 The competitors eye each other up - who will puke and who will pull and will fall by the wayside?
 Woodies however is full of Oxley and Bod bods having fun.
 Time to get out to where the real action is.

-Avoid lingering too long.
-A townic pubcovered in cricket memorabilia whose inhabitants tend not to look too kindly on pissed student types.
-Luckily the Shoes comes at an early stage of the run, and you can drink up swiftish and move on to the next-pub...
+comes at an early stage of the run, and you can drink up swiftish and move on to the next pub...

-New Inn A nice friendly sort of pub, so it's a good place to start those amusing drunken games such as flashing, or pouring plats on people's heads.
-Get these frobles in early, because soon, as the run progresses the only thing you'll be able to concentrate on is keeping your stomach contents inside your bod and not down your T-shirt.
+New Inn A nice friendly sort of pub, so it's a good place to start those amusing drunken games such as flashing, or pouring pints on people's heads.
+Get these frolics in early, because soon, as the run progresses the only thing you'll be able to concentrate on is keeping your stomach contents inside your bod and not down your T-shirt.
 Skyrack If you're now in need of a comfy chair to wallow in, forget it here.
 The Skyrack is heaving and teaming - legs and arms stuck out of every window.
 It could take most of the night to get to the bar, but the run is on, and the kids are thirsty.
 Get fighting.

 Original Oak

 Purists insist that that the Run is pints only, but they obviously don't linger too long in the Oak.
 It's about this time that so-called mates get snap-happy.
-When confronted by blackmail worthy photos at a later stage, just ask the wimps why they were sober enough to take them - skipping pints?
+When confronted by blackmail worthy photos at a later stage, just ask the wimps why they were sober enough to take them - skipping pints? with your mates, or in fancy dress.
+The precise course of the Otley Run is hotly disputed, though if you're going to observe tradition, it should involve as many watering holes as possible.
+The Otley Run's origins are shrouded in mystery, though local history books refer to Olde Mede Mile".
+Armed with a blank expense sheet, a bucket and a packet of Alka Seltzer, Rosa Prince investigated.

+do the Otley Run